 Alcée Arobin: AL-SAY AR-O-BAH (N)* [ alse aʁɔbɛ˜ ]**

 *(The “N” at the end of “Lebrun” or “Arobin” combines with the vowel before it to produce a nasal sound; in French the final “N” in these names is not pronounced as a separate consonant, as it would be in English)

 **(The nasal vowels corresponding to ɛ and oe are noted by the ɛ and oe followed by a ˜)

 Other characters in The Awakening have names that probably come from English (Highcamp), German (Reisz), or Spanish (Mariequita).

-Kate Chopin’s work is read today in countries around the world—in both its original English and in translations into at least twenty-one other languages—so readers may pronounce Edna Pontelleir in many different ways.
+Kate Chopin’s work is read today in countries around the world—in both its original English and in translations into twenty-some other languages—so readers may pronounce Edna Pontelleir in many different ways.
 If, however, you want to pronounce Edna’s name—and the names of other French characters—as Kate Chopin herself probably did, you could try the transcriptions above.